Licence & Beyond by John McCullagh

 Pink shading of a zone of controlled airspace shows shows it goes down to the ground

-ATZs have published hours of operations.
+ATZs have to publish hours of operations.
 If an ATZ has only the status of an information service or air-ground radio, they cannot refuse permission, but you would be well-advised to take heed of any information that you may be given by anyone on an ATZ's radio

 BGA have now published minimum heights at which you should call an airfield with instrument approach "feathers", if you are near the runway centre-lines.